Jump to content

 • Total time required: e.g. to compare target groups and to calculate learning time spent

-Icon eLearning data
+eLearning data icon

 Result Data